Last updated April 2025

 Pet Insurance

-When considering whether to buy pet health insurance, first determine what you would do if Fluffy or Fido required expensive medical care.
+Considering pet health insurance?
+First determine what you would do if Fluffy or Fido required expensive medical care.
 While many pet owners will pay anything to save their furry kids, others won’t.
 If you are in the latter group, pet insurance is not for you.
 If you belong to the pay-any-price group, consider it if huge vet bills would severely strain your finances.
-But keep in mind that in terms of total out-of-pocket costs over the life of your pet, most owners will do better without insurance.
+But keep in mind that in terms of total out-of-pocket costs over the life of your pet, most owners will do better sans insurance.
+While companies promise affordable coverage, we found that many increase premiums dramatically as pets get older and are more likely to need healthcare.

 Picture Framing